HebCelt Fest 2013

-I remember my English teacher Mr Binnie telling me a humorous anecdote about a critic who wrote the same review year after year about an annual dramatic society performance piece, only to be caught out one year when the venue burnt down mid-performance.
-There will be
+This was my 5th year at the 18th annual Hebridean Celtic Festival in Stornoway.
+It doesn’t seem like a year ago, more like 12 months.
+I remember my English teacher Mr Binnie telling me an anecdote about a critic who wrote the same dramatic performance review year after year, only to be caught out one year when the venue burnt down mid-performance.
+There will be none of that here.

-I’ll just admit now: I lost the mental energy to complete this blog day-to-day, and as a result of typing bits of it retrospectively, the whole week has kind of mashed itself into one continuous blur of music, lights, alcohol, Berocca, fry-ups and Churros & Chocolate.
+I lost the mental energy to complete this blog day-to-day, and as a result of typing bits of it retrospectively, the whole week has kind of mashed itself into one continuous blur of music, lights, sore feet, tools going walkies, alcohol, Berocca, fry-ups and Churros & Chocolate.

-It’s Monday 15th: 10am and having had 3 hours of sleep, I’m on the ferry from Ullapool to Stornoway and anxious as ever.
+Monday 15th: 10am: I’m on the ferry from Ullapool to Stornoway after 3 hours of sleep and anxious as ever.

 We are sailing… We are sailing… Making waves…